zvikesh/rap-annotations-cheat-sheet/Header Annotations.md

 }
 ```

-# Cube View
+## Cube View

-Keep Cube View clean, push all in-built function and statements like case etc. to Fact Composite View and consume it in Cube View.
+Cube connects all the measures coming from Source View to all the Dimension Basic View.

 ```
 -- Metadata